Last updated: 17 September 2018

 Now more than ever hypnosis is a highly relevant practice.
 That’s why as a hypnotist, it’s important to stay on top of current and emerging hypnosis trends.

 As a rule, hypnosis won’t suddenly switch course because of new trends in the way that, say, technology does.

 It’s more likely to have slow-burning issues which eventually expand in popularity and the hypnosis community adapts techniques and strategies to address new needs.

 Which is why we’ve put together this list of the top emerging trends so you’re up to speed with the changing array of issues your subjects and clients may come to you for.
 What’s more, this list may give you some inspiration if you’re looking to specialise in a particular niche.

 As a therapy, hypnosis is frequently used to help people stop smoking, lose weight and gain confidence.
 Successful treatment for these problems is how many people have come to understand hypnosis’ incredible potential.

-Of course, these issues will still be around in 2017, but a few more “modern” twists on the problems have come to light.
+Of course, these issues will still be around in years to come, but a few more “modern” twists on the problems have come to light.
 In hypnosis, therapy has expanded to include treatments for…

 E-cigarettes Or “Vaping”: Kicking The Habit

 Recently, in an attempt to stop smoking, people have been turning to ‘vaping’ (electronic ‘cigarettes’) as an alternative.
 Unfortunately, recent studies from the American Association for the Advancement of Science reported vaping may not be as harmless as originally believed.

 The toxicology study took cell samples from the nostrils of three categories of people: those with a history of smoking, a history of vaping, and those who never smoked or vaped.